Skip to content

 Interaction endpoints

-The endpoints are called in the sequence listed in the table below.
+The endpoints are called in the sequence listed below.

 MethodEndpointPurpose